RiasadMahbub/RiasadMahbub.github.io/_pages/education.md

 - **B.S. in Environmental Science**, Fall 2018
   - Cum Laude
-  - Undergraduate thesis: *Understanding the transition from forest ecosystem to agroecosystem through the lens of human appropriation of net primary productivity (HANPP): A historical case study of Bangladesh from 1700–2016*
+  - Undergraduate thesis: "Understanding the transition from forest ecosystem to agroecosystem through the lens of human appropriation of net primary productivity (HANPP): A historical case study of Bangladesh from 1700–2016"
   - A publication stemming from this thesis is available [here](https://www.sciencedirect.com/science/article/pii/S0264837719306799)